cybergarage/round-cc/doc/round_overview.md

 ### Decentralized

 Round is a decentralized and distributed system, every nodes in a cluster has equal roll, the cluster has no master node.
 In typical distributed systems are centric, they has a master node.
-Round manages all nodes in the cluster using a structured networking base on based on [distributed hash table](http://en.wikipedia.org/wiki/Distributed_hash_table) as default.

 ![round_overview_zeroconf](img/round_overview_decentralized.png)

-However, Round can support other networking structure too because every nodes can manage networking structure of the cluster in accordance with a specified strategy.
-To manage the networking structure in Round, see the related section in [Round Internals](./round_internals.md).

 ### Autonomous